BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   challenges to have lower target numbers.
 Total fail!
 - `guaranteed_badasses.txt` - A few little attempts to increase the number of Badasses.
 Didn't do the trick, alas.
+- `eridian_unlocks.txt` - Some attempts to unlock Eridian Resonator from the beginning of the game (would have gone on to the translator as well, had I figured this out)
+- `mission_unlocks.txt` - This is actually partially successful; I can at least set mission reward pools here.
+I'd hoped to also unlock Sanctuary with the first mission load, too, though, which didn't work.
+- `torgue_full_auto.txt` - Tried to set Torgue ARs to full auto, but this didn't seem to do the trick (the version getting checked in actually tried to give them a 5-burst count).